 Fabry disease (FD) is a lysosomal storage disorder leading to decreased α-galactosidase A enzyme activity and subsequent abnormal accumulation of glycosphingolipids in various organs.
 Although histological evidence of lung involvement has been demonstrated, the functional impact of these changes is less clear.
 Adult patients with FD who had yearly pulmonary function tests (PFT) at two centres from 1999 thru 2015 were eligible for this observational study.
 Primary outcome measures were the change in forced expiratory volume in the first second (FEV1) and FEV1/FVC over time.
 As secondary outcome we investigated sex, smoking, enzyme replacement therapy (ERT), residual enzyme activity, and Mainz Severity Score Index as possible predictors.
 95 patients (41% male, 38.2 14.5 years) were included.
 The overall prevalence of bronchial obstruction (BO, (FEV1/FVC < 70%)) was 46%, with male sex, age and smoking as significant predictors.
 FEV1 decreased 29 ml per year (95% CI -36, -22 ml, p<0.0001).
 FEV1 decline was significantly higher in males (p=0.009) and in patients on ERT (p=0.004).
 Pulmonary involvement seems to be a relevant manifestation of Fabry disease, and routine PFTs should therefore be included in the multidisciplinary follow-up of these patients, since early treatment initiation may prevent pulmonary disease progression.

-S R Haile, B Guerra, J B Soriano, and M A Puhan.
+S R Haile, B Guerra, J B Soriano, and M A Puhan for the 3CIA

 Multiple score comparison: A network meta-analysis approach to

 comparison and external validation of prognostic scores.